canhe2015/brazilian_e_commerce/README.md

 3. in order to make the application more reliable, validate function/method to be added
 4. possible join optimization can be added in the transform operations depend on table size
 5. some logger information to be added in some key functions/method
+6. missing values is not taken care of

 [program output]
 output columns are: